-Council undertook extensive community consultation with the Ballan community in 2012, and the feedback recieved as part of the consultation assisted in the preparation of the Ballan Strategic Directions.
-Further consultation will be undertaken on the draft document.
+Council undertook extensive community consultation with the Ballan community in 2012, and the feedback recieved as part of the consultation assisted in the preparation of Ballan Strategic Directions.
+Further consultation was also undertaken on the draft Ballan Strategic Directions document and some changes were made to the document as a result of the consultation phase.